mercurius-js/cache/README.md

 ## Corner cases resolutions

-It could be possible, especially if we are working with Federation, to come across different return types, for instance, String instead of Int, etc. [Here](https://github.com/mercurius-js/cache/issues/128) is the relative issue.
+It could be possible, especially when working with Federation, to encounter varying return types.
+For instance, one might come across a situation where a String is returned instead of an Int.
+[Here](https://github.com/mercurius-js/cache/issues/128) is the related issue.

-This situation should be possible only in a development environment before production.
-But in case we face this situation, there is possible workaround to follow to prevent Mercurius from returning the cached item instead of the real result.
+This situation is anticipated to arise primarily during development, before going into production.
+However, if confronted with this circumstance, there exists a viable workaround that can be employed to prevent Mercurius from returning the cached item instead of the actual result.

-**Important** This solution must be implemented before going in production, when the item is cached the only way to exit from the situation is invalidate the cache or wait the expiration item.
+**Important** This solution must be implemented before going into production.
+Once an item is cached, the only way to rectify the situation is either by invalidating the cache or awaiting the item's expiration.

 ### Solution

-This solution uses the `onResolution` hook expose by Mercurius.
-If the response contains errors, the code invalidates the cache, using the `clear` method.
+The solution uses the `onResolution` hook provided by Mercurius.
+If the response contains errors, the code invalidates the cache using the `clear` method.

 ```js
 app.graphql.addHook("onResolution", async (execution, ctx) => {